codespec/react-toolset/.github/ISSUE_TEMPLATE.md

 ## For feature request, please follow the instruction below

 Please take a look at below questions and answer before submitting your idea -- thank you!
+Once you submit the issue, please add `feature request` label on it.

 - What the feature for?
 - What use cases we can have?